damirpolat/aslib-dashboard/README.md

 The __Input__ tab will show scenario and algorithm summaries.

-The __Comparison__ tab shows an interactive scatter plot that compares the performances of two algorithm selectors.
+__Comparison__ tab shows an interactive scatter plot that compares the performances of two algorithm selectors.
 You can also compare the performance of a selector to single best and virtual best solvers with the help of
 __x-axis__ and __y-axis__ radio buttons.
 __Select metric__ lets you specify a metric to compare selectors with (mcp or par10).

+__Consistency__ tab shows boxplots of scores for different algorithm selectors.
+The idea is to compare the spread of scores between two selectors.
+You can choose selectors as well as the score metrics in the same was as in __Comparison__ tab.

 __Errors__ tab shows RMSE ratios of two selectors subtracted by one.
 RMSE errors are computed with respect to true algorithm performance.